Willowbrook Mall (Houston)

 Willowbrook Mall is an enclosed regional mall in Willowbrook, Houston, Texas at the intersection of Texas State Highway 249 and Farm to Market Road 1960.
-The mall has 6 anchor stores: Dick's Sporting Goods, Dillard's, J. C. Penney, Macy's, and Nordstrom Rack.
+The mall has 6 anchor stores: Dick's Sporting Goods, Dillard's, JCPenney, Macy's, Round1, and Nordstrom Rack.
 In 2000, the mall was the 3rd largest Houston-area retail development based on net rentable area.